 Working points with 1/4 oz bucktails.

-For the past twenty six years we fished every nook, cranny, cut, stump, structure, creek, and marsh with bait, spinning artificial lures, and fly fishing.
+For the past twenty six years Adam has fished every nook, cranny, cut, stump, structure, creek, and marsh with bait, spinning artificial lures, and fly fishing.
 We built 26 years of knowledge with logbooks & notes on all things related to fishing - from the tides, water movement, habitat, weather patterns, wind and current movements, water temps, low & high pressure effects, color patterns and contrasts in all conditions and too many more to mention.

 We focus on fishing and listening to our clients, we balance their skill level to the available fishery.
 For the most part we keep our head down and fish hard - on average - we are on the water 220 to 250 days each year.
 On the days we are not guiding we still fish.